amargupta2/GCDCourseProject/README.md

 3) CodeBook.md - Describes the final two datasets as well as the process performed to derive them.

-4) tidyds.csv - A CSV file containing the second dataset specified in the assignment instructions.
+4) tidyds.txt - A txt file containing the second dataset specified in the assignment instructions, tab-delimited.

 ==================================================================